dsaunders11/nbaStats/README.md

 ## Use

 To use the statline predictor without downloading the code, go to https://share.streamlit.io/dsaunders11/nbastats/main/operate.py

+Note: Allow time for dependencies to load on first use.

 To follow a more involved process, you can import the code into a python file or notebook and follow the process given below...